Cambusta/Arma3-SSPSL/README.md

 ## Server Difficulty Configuration
 Server difficulty settings can be configured by editing the `.\profiles\Users\serverProfile\serverProfile.Arma3Profile` file.
 See [server.armaprofile](https://community.bistudio.com/wiki/server.armaprofile) description for details.

+View Distance and Object View Distance parameters are also configured in this file.
+The default values are `viewDistance=1000;` and `preferredObjectViewDistance=800;` respectively.

 ## Running the tool
 Simply run `start.cmd` file.